 For European vehicles, Type 2 plugs are standard.
 These triple-phase plugs can deliver up to 22 kW for private charging, and up to 43 kW for public charging.

 One exception is Tesla.
 In the US, all Tesla models have a specific type of socket.
-However, all Teslas also come with an adaptor that allows them to use a standard Type 1 plug.
+In Europe, all Tesla models have a Type 2 socket.

 DC charging standards

 The Combined Charging System or CCS plug is standard for European (CCS2) and North American (CCS1) car manufacturers.
 Supporting both AC and DC charging, it can deliver up to 350 kW of power.